BlockSigner/cove/site/content/english/identification.md

 {{< picture company-email 280 "EA software window with a man and a woman in a bubble." >}}

-Companies that record the identity of their employees by default can activate AES via the company e-mail address.
+Companies that record the identity of their employees by default can activate AES via the company e-mail address (AES for Business).
 Anyone with a corresponding e-mail address can sign with AES immediately.
 {{< /plan >}}

 {{< plan